Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

 7. Give it a shot!
 Try starting a game and taking turns, watch as the game board's indexes are filled
 --------------------------

-- now take a look what problems do you notice?
+- Now take a look, what problems do you notice?
-- did you have some time to play with the contract?
+- Did you have some time to play with the contract?
 - Any big issues come up?
-- what we noticed was:

 .. important::